 Overview

-loops that continue until a condition becomes true.
+Ruby implements two primary conditional loop constructs: while loops that continue execution as long as a condition remains true, and until loops that continue until a condition becomes true.
 Both loops evaluate their conditions before each iteration and support modifier syntax for single-line expressions.

-loop provides the logical inverse, executing while the condition evaluates to a falsy value.
-Ruby treats all values as truthy except false
+The while loop executes its block repeatedly while the given condition evaluates to a truthy value.
+The until loop provides the logical inverse, executing while the condition evaluates to a falsy value.
+Ruby treats all values as truthy except false and nil.

 counter = 0